itsays-zqc/my-website/docs/tutorial/3Simulation/2FDTD.md

 1) **PML:** A PML (Perfectly Matched Layer) mimics in essence an ideally open (or reflectionless) boundary upon which is  designed to absorb all the incident electromagnetic waves with impedance matched materials to eliminate reflections.

 2) **PEC:** PEC boundary conditions are introduced to mimic boundaries that behave exactly like a Perfect Electric Conductor (PEC).
-Metal boundaries reflect all the electromagnetic waves, and hence no energy can get through a simulation volume bounded by metals.
+Metal boundaries reflect all the electromagnetic waves, and hence no energy can get through a simulation volume bounded by metals, simulating ideal metal boundaries, such as metal waveguide, reflector antenna, etc.

 3) **Symmetric/Anti-Symmetric**: The Symmetric or Anti-Symmetric Boundary condition is used for reducing simulation time by the Electromagnetic fields which is symmetric through the middle plane of the simulation region.
 The specific selection between “Symmetric” and “Anti-Symmetric” is according to the relationship of source polarization and symmetric plane.
 If the normal of symmetric plane is tangential to source polarization, choose the “Symmetric” option.
 Otherwise, choose the “Anti-symmetric” option.